Stable Tameness of Two-Dimensional Polynomial Automorphisms Over a Regular Ring: Abstract

 \section{Abstract}

 {In this paper it is established that all two-dimensional polynomial automorphisms over a regular ring $R$ are stably tame.
 This results from the main theorem of this paper, which asserts that an automorphism in any dimension $n$ is stably tame if said condition holds point-wise over Spec$\,R$.
-A consequence of this is that all known types of three-dimensional automorphisms over a field are stably tame.
 A key element in the proof is a theorem which yields the following corollary: Over an Artinian ring $A$ all two-dimensional polynomial automorphisms having Jacobian determinant one are stably tame, and are tame if $A$ is a $\Q$-algebra.
 Another crucial ingredient, of interest in itself, is that stable tameness is a local property: If an automorphism is locally tame, then it is stably tame.}